morrisallison/event-station/README.md

 * Helpers like `stopPropagation()` and `listenerCount`
 * `extend()` any object
 * Global and per-instance `config()` options
-* Over 160 tests with 100% code coverage
+* 230 tests with 100% code coverage
 * Written in [TypeScript](http://www.typescriptlang.org/)

 ## Example